 - Sight, memory, perception and cognition.
 If visual, perceptual, memory or cognitive abilities are impaired or becoming impaired then mobility scooters are likely to be off the menu.

-Once you’ve decided on a mobility scooter, it’s probably time to consider a car hoist for it.
+Once you have decided on a mobility scooter, it is probably time to consider a car hoist for it.
 Even if a mobility scooter is out of the question, a car hoist is invaluable for standard wheelchairs as well.
 The general rule of thumb in determining whether your vehicle can be fitted with a car hoist is as follows: as long as you are able to fit your mobility scooter or wheelchair into the gap of the boot then it should be able to cope with a hoist.
 When the hoist is eventually chosen and fitted it will avoid the need for a change of car and gives great flexibility and freedom to travel.

 Mobility in the home